Ai Sugiyama: 2006

 In Rome, she and Hantuchová won the title, their third as a team and biggest title, beating Li and Sun; Black and Stubbs (No. 2), and Květa Peschke and Schiavone (No. 8).

 At the French Open, 22nd seeded Ai beat Daniilidou in the first round, but lost to French qualifier Aravane Rezaï in the second.
 Deciding not to compete in the mixed, Ai and Daniella beat Caroline Dhenin and Mathilde Johansson, then squashed Sofia Arvidsson and Martina Müller; they escaped in three sets against Marion Bartoli and Shahar Pe'er.
 In the quarterfinals, they beat second-seeded Black and Stubbs.
 In the semifinals, they beat fourth-seeded Yan and Zheng but lost in two sets in the final to top-seeded Raymond and Stosur.

 Wimbledon saw Sugiyama, the 18th seed, defeat 12th seed Martina Hingis in three sets to advance to the fourth round.
 The summer brought several bad singles losses, as well as doubles upsets.
 Sugiyama reached the final in Los Angeles, bowing to Ruano Pascual and Paola Suárez.
-In Montréal, she beat Aleksandra Wozniak and Anabel Medina Garrigues before losing to Kuznetsova.
-In doubles, partnering with Nathalie Dechy, they reached the quarterfinals.
+In Montréal, she beat Aleksandra Wozniak and Anabel Medina Garrigues, before losing to Kuznetsova.
+In doubles, partnering with Nathalie Dechy, she reached the quarterfinals.

-At the US Open seeded 28th, she defeated Zuzana Ondrášková, and Tathiana Garbin before falling to second seed Justine Henin.
+At the US Open seeded 28th, she defeated Zuzana Ondrášková, and Tathiana Garbin, before falling to second seed Justine Henin.
 In Beijing, she beat qualifier Alicia Molik, who was also her doubles partner in the event, in the first round.
-She then upset fourth-seeded Nicole Vaidišová in three sets before losing to Peng Shuai in another three-set match.
+She then upset fourth-seeded Nicole Vaidišová in three sets, before losing to Peng Shuai in another three-set match.
 She reached the final of a Tier-IV event in Seoul, losing to Eleni Daniilidou of Greece in a three-set final.